hpaluch/terraform-examples/README.md

 # ...
 ```

-No we will validate our configuration using command:
+Now we will validate our configuration using command:
 ```bash
 terraform validate
 # Success!
 The configuration is valid.